May I drink pop/soda?

 May I travel?

-If your pregnancy is uncomplicated, yes.
-For auto travel, plan to stop every two hours to get out to walk.
+- If your pregnancy is uncomplicated, yes.
+For auto travel, plan to stop every two hours before getting out to walk.
 After 34 weeks, check with your doctor.
 If you plan to fly, check with the airlines for any restrictions.

 What do I do for hemorrhoids?

-Purchase Anusol HC or Preparation H at the pharmacy and follow directions on the box.
-Use a stool softener such as Metamucil, Citrucel, Senokot.
+- Purchase Anusol HC or Preparation H at the pharmacy and follow directions on the box.
+Use a stool softener such as Metamucil, Citrucel, and Senokot.

 May I take any medication for a headache?